Average sensitivity of nested canalizing multivalued functions: Upper bound on the average sensitivity of WNC multivalued functions

 In the Boolean case, $\kappa=1/2$ and $M=1$, so that the upper bound $M^2/(4(1-\kappa))$ equals $1/2$ and the above result is a generalization of the result in \cite{Lau13}.

-The proof is also significantly simpler than the one in \cite{Lau13}.
-It can be easily checked that in the Boolean case, our argument on variance essentially amounts to compute the fraction of edges in the Hamming cube $\{0,1\}^n$ which are boundary edges (\ie edges $(x,y)$ with $f(x)\neq f(y)$).
+The above proof is also significantly simpler than the one in \cite{Lau13}.
+It can be easily checked that in the Boolean case, our argument on variance essentially amounts to compute the fraction of edges in the Hamming cube which are boundary edges.